gregbkr/kubernetes-kargo-logging-monitoring/README.md

 And push:

+    git add -A
-    git commit -am 'test ci'
+    git commit -m 'test ci'
-    git push
+    git push --set-upstream origin master

 Go to gitlab to check pipeline and the status.
-If you have some error, remove most part of gitlab-ci.yml and try again.
+If you have some error, try to hit the retry button.
+Or remove most part of gitlab-ci.yml and try again.

-Check the app to get the hellowork message:
+Check the app to get the "hello world" message:

     curl a_node_ip:30555    or
     kubectl exec -it ubuntu --namespace=kube-system -- curl flask.default:5000

-At the end, you should be able to edit app.py to say "helloworld 2!", push the code, and see/curl the result later when the pipeline is finished!
+At the end, you should be able to edit app.py to say "helloworld 3!", push the code, and see/curl the result later when the pipeline is finished!

 # 7. LoadBalancers